usnistgov/fireflow/crates/fireflow-cli/README.md

 ## Show the measurements as a table

-This will print all the measurement keywords as a table, where each row is a measurement and each column is a meaurement keyword (ie a *$Pn\** keyword).
+This will print all measurement keywords as a table, where each row is a measurement and each column is a measurement keyword (ie *$Pn\**).

 ``` bash
 fireflow measurements -i <path/to/file>